 Russian soprano Irina Lungu made her Royal Opera debut in 2014 as Musetta (La bohème).

-Lungu's many prizes include the Maria Callas Grand Prix and third prize at the Belvedere Competition, Vienna.
+Lungu’s many awards include the Maria Callas Grand Prix and third prize at the Belvedere Competition, Vienna.
 She represented Moldova in the 2005 Cardiff Singer of the World Competition.